Urban Ark – Manawa Taiao

 1. Home

-Urban Ark – Manawa Taiao supports over a dozen community groups dedicated to improving the native biodiversity of the inner west of Tāmaki Makaurau.
+Urban Ark – Manawa Taiao supports over two dozen community groups dedicated to improving the native biodiversity of the Tāmaki Makaurau central isthmus.

 Probably the single most effective way to help native biodiversity is to reduce the number of rats, possums and stoats.
-There are plenty of ways you can support our vision for a making the inner west of Tāmaki Makaurau predator-free and come alive with native birds, lizards and invertebrates.
+There are plenty of ways you can support our vision for a making central Tāmaki Makaurau predator-free and come alive with native birds, lizards and invertebrates.
 Check out our Predator Control pages, which also include links to controlling wasps and hedgehogs.

 Without predators, our native wildlife has a chance to flourish, but it will always struggle if the bush is smothered by invasive plants.
 Our Pest Plants pages give advice on what to remove, how to do it, and which groups concentrate on weeding and planting.
 Pest plants soon fill the vacuum left by weeding unless something else is planted in their place.
 Planting natives is the way to go using locally sources seeds where possible.